Discrete approximation of the Griffith functional by adaptive finite elements: Convergence of minimizers

 \section{Convergence of minimizers}

 In order to investigate the approximation of minimizers for the Griffith energy, it is natural to impose boundary conditions to avoid trivial minimizers such as rigid displacements.
-This section is devoted to an approximation of the Griffith functional under a Dirichlet boundary condition by means of brittle damage energies, where the density $f$ reduces to $f(t) = \kappa \wedge t$ for $t \in \R$, and the energy $\mathcal F_\e$ corresponds to
+This section is devoted to an approximation of the Griffith functional under a Dirichlet boundary condition by means of brittle damage energies.